Alex Verdugo Preview, Player Props: Red Sox vs. Dodgers

-Alex Verdugo -- batting .375 in his past 10 games -- will be in action for the Boston Red Sox against the Los Angeles Dodgers, with Lance Lynn on the mound, on August 25 at 7:10 PM ET.
+On Saturday, Alex Verdugo (batting .415 in his past 10 games) and the Boston Red Sox face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 4:10 PM ET.

-In his most recent game, he had four hits (going 4-for-7 with a home run and two RBI) against the Astros.
+He notched a home run while going 3-for-5 in his last game against the Dodgers.

 Alex Verdugo Game Info & Props vs. the Dodgers